Message to Spring 2025 Graduates:

 Cartoon alligator wearing a graduation cap

 Congratulations, graduates!
 The Campus Health staff thanks you for the privilege of serving you during your years at Tulane University.
-As you move ahead to do your next great things, we offer this guide to managing your healthcare after you leave Tulane.
+As you move on to your next chapter, here’s a guide to help you manage your healthcare after graduation.

 Download the PDF version of this guide.